rajansawhney/CCAS/README.md

 ## Project Workflow
 	1. Customer provides {customer_id, make, model, package} as request to Central Cascade Automotive Sales(CCAS).
-		Further customer details stored with CCAS – customer_id, customer_name, customer_address
+		CCAS maintains Customer Schema as described below.

 	2. CCAS validates customer_id against stored customer information.
 		If the customer_id is invalid -> stop request.
+		If the customer's mentioned Shipping address in not in USA, decline service.

 	3. If the customer_id and make are valid, do the following depending on the “make”

-			1. If make is “Acme”
+			1. If make is “Acme Autos” or "ACME"
-				-	Send request to Acme with {api_key, model, package}
+				-	Send request to the Acme API with {api_key, model, package}
-				-	If api_key is invalid -> stop request
+				-	Only a valid api_key guarantees response from the Acme API
-				-	Else, Acme sends back {order_id}
+				-	Acme sends back {order_id} as response

-			2. If make is “Rainer”
+			2. If make is “Rainier” or "Rainier Transportation Solution" or "RTS"
-				-	Send token request to Rainier using “storefront”
+				-	Send token request to the RTS API with {storefront}
-				-	Rainier responds with {nonce_token}
+				-	RTS responds with {nonce_token}
-				-	CCAS posts request to Rainier with {token, model, package}
+				-	CCAS posts request to RTS with {nonce_token, model, package}
-				-	Rainier replies back with {order_id}
+				-	RTS replies back with {order_id} as response if nonce_token is valid

 	4. Store order details for internal use:
 		{order_id, customer_id, supplier_id, make, model, package}